Asnivor/MedLaunch/README.md

 * [Microsoft .NET Framework 4.5.2](https://www.microsoft.com/en-gb/download/details.aspx?id=42643)
 * Microsoft Visual C++ 2010 x86 Redistributable (MedLaunch will prompt you to auto-install this if you do not have it)
 * At least [Mednafen version 0.9.39.x](https://mednafen.github.io/releases/) - 64-bit version required for Saturn games
-* Tested on Windows 7/8/10.
-It may work on Vista but has not been tested but will certainly not run on XP
+* Tested on Windows 7 (SP1)/8/8.1/10.
+It may work on Vista but has not been tested but will certainly NOT run on XP
-* x64 (has not been tested on x86 but should still work on it)

 ### Download
 You can always get the latest release build of MedLaunch on the [GitHub Releases](https://github.com/Asnivor/MedLaunch/releases/latest) page.
 I am actively working on code in the [Dev Branch](https://github.com/Asnivor/MedLaunch/tree/dev) and you can see the active changes for the next release on the [ChangeLog](https://medlaunch.info/changelog).
 These pre-release changes will be released when I am happy with them, so please do not ask for builds ahead of the official releases.
 You can of course get yourself a copy of Visual Studio Community installed and build it yourself from the Master branch.